VolkanGurbuz/NewsMe/README.md

 # NewsMe

-It is application which shows news from http://newsapi.org/.
+It is application which shows the news from http://newsapi.org/.